 (also known as non-celiac gluten sensitivity, or non-celiac wheat sensitivity)

-Because gluten sensitivity is still poorly understood and no bio-markers have been identified, there are no specific medical tests that can be performed to confirm the condition.
+Because gluten sensitivity is not well understood and no bio-markers have been identified, there are no specific medical tests that can be performed to confirm diagnosis.
 Instead, it is a “rule out” diagnosis.
-To diagnose gluten sensitivity, both celiac disease and wheat allergy must be ruled out.
-Other conditions which may be causing symptoms should also be ruled out.
-Antibody testing and small intestine biopsy would rule out celiac disease.
-Immune-allergy tests to wheat would also be negative.
-Finally an elimination diet and “open challenge” (monitored reintroduction of gluten-containing foods) are most often used to evaluate whether health improves with the elimination or reduction of gluten from the diet.
+To diagnose gluten sensitivity, both celiac disease and wheat allergy would be ruled out.
+Antibody testing and small intestine biopsy would rule out celiac disease; immune-allergy tests to wheat would also be negative.
+Other conditions which may be causing symptoms should also be ruled out Finally an elimination diet and “open challenge” (monitored reintroduction of gluten-containing foods) are most often used to evaluate whether health improves with the elimination or reduction of gluten from the diet.

-If you think you may have gluten sensitivity, It is important to consult with your personal physician before giving up gluten.
-Other possible causes of symptoms should be ruled out.
-In addition, the screening tests for celiac disease will not be valid if gluten has already been removed from the diet.
+If you think you may have gluten sensitivity, it is important to consult with your personal physician before giving up gluten.
+The screening tests for celiac disease will not be valid if gluten has already been removed from the diet.

-Scientific studies regarding treatment of non-celiac gluten sensitivity are limited at this time; however the recommended course of action is to follow a gluten-free diet.
-It may be possible for some individuals with gluten sensitivity to tolerate a low-gluten diet instead of a gluten-free diet.
+Scientific studies regarding treatment of non-celiac gluten sensitivity are limited; however the recommended course of action is to follow a gluten-free diet.
 Consult a physician or dietitian for dietary guidelines.

 Frequently Asked Questions